• Recipes

 • ¼ cup plus 2 tablespoons confectioners' sugar

-• Three sticks of chilled unsalted butter cut into pieces (use the best butter you can find - this is a cookie that is literally all about the butter, so splurge and get the European butter, it makes a difference and you won't be sorry)
+• 1 ½ cup unsalted butter use the best butter you can find - this is a cookie that is literally all about the butter, so splurge and get the European butter, it makes a difference and you won't be sorry

 • ½ cup water

-• one can of dulce de leche you can find this in the Mexican food section of the grocery store or the baking section near the sweetened condensed milk
+• 13.4 oz can of dulce de leche you can find this in the Mexican food section of the grocery store or the baking section near the sweetened condensed milk

 Instructions